By Eli Sanderlin, NMLS #1983384 · Updated July 12, 2026 · 15 min read

 Florida Insurance Reality 2026: How HOI & Wind Pricing Killed (or Saved) Your Deal

 Five years ago you could underwrite a coastal Florida mortgage and treat insurance as a footnote.
-In 2026, insurance is the deciding factor in 60–70% of my coastal deals.
+In 2026, insurance is the deciding factor in 60 to 70% of my coastal deals.
 If you don't know the carrier landscape, you can't close.

 Between 2020 and 2024, Florida lost 13+ admitted homeowners carriers.
 Citizens Property Insurance ballooned to over 1.4 million policies.
-Premiums rose 40–80% in coastal markets.
-Then 2024–2025 brought partial relief: tort reform reduced litigation, depopulation programs moved Citizens policies to private carriers, and rates began stabilizing — though not retreating.
+Premiums rose 40 to 80% in coastal markets.
+Then 2024 to 2025 brought partial relief: tort reform reduced litigation, depopulation programs moved Citizens policies to private carriers, and rates began stabilizing, though not retreating.

 The carrier landscape (who actually writes what)